 Introduction

-Kazuo Ishiguro’s Never Let Me Go is a speculative novel that takes place in England between the nineteen-seventies and nineteen-nineties.
-It presents an alternative history in which artificial reproduction is viable and the mass production of human clones is practiced.
-Drawing on the availability of technological capabilities in contemporary reality, the novel imagines a situation in which embryonic stem cells are grown and developed into “live” entities that serve a healing technology.
+Kazuo Ishiguro’s Never Let Me Go, a visionary novel set in England between the 1970s and 1980s, presents an alternative history in which artificial reproduction is viable and human clones are mass produced.
+Drawing on technological capabilities already available in today’s reality, the novel envisions a world in which embryonic stem cells are grown and developed into “live” entities for the sole purpose of exploiting these entities in the service of a healing technology.

-Scientists and lawmakers in the fictional world have a supreme goal: to alleviate human suffering caused by diseases and injuries.
-Thus, human clones are produced and grown as organ donors whose lives end prematurely—Society creates the clones as a human apparatus designed to exist only until they reach maturity at which time the process of donorship begins.
-Donorship entails the harvesting of their organs one after the other for the purpose of curing human diseases.
-The clone’s entire body is used to this end.
-The clones are perceived artificial human beings, "born and raised to be professional nonhumans" (Kadouki pg.
+Scientists and lawmakers in this fictional world share an overriding ambition to alleviate the human suffering caused by diseases and injuries.
+To advance this goal, human clones are created and grown to serve as organ donors.
+Their lives end prematurely, as they are designed by society to exist only until reaching maturity, at which time the process of donorship begins.
+Donorship entails the harvesting of the clones’ organs one after another, making all their organs available for curing human diseases.
+Indeed, the clone’s entire body is used to this end.
+The clones are perceived as artificial human beings, "born and raised to be professional nonhumans" (Kadouki pg.
 208), other than human, "as if humans" (Carrol, pg.
-63) and therefore, less-than-humans, as put in the novel by the narrator herself: (Ishiguro, pg.
+63) and therefore, less than humans, as the novel’s narrator expresses it: (Ishiguro, pg.
 263) CITE.
 “For a long time you were kept in the shadows, and people did their best not to think of you and if they did, they tried to convince themselves that you weren’t really like us.
-That you were less than human” (Ishiguro, 2005, 258) Advanced ideas facilitate the legitimacy to distance and isolate the clones and be indifferent to the fact that the clones face death toward the end of their twenties this envisioned future is based on challenges summoned by biotechnological progress, which is nurtured by the capitalist rationale and human beings’ fantasies of transcending the limitations of biology, illness, suffering, and death, combined with the biotechnological vision of an improved and empowered trans-human human being.
+That you were less than human” (Ishiguro, 2005, 258).

+In the world of Ishiguro’s novel, modern ideologies enable society to legitimize the distancing and isolating of the clones and to justify its indifference to the fact that the clones face certain death already near the end of their twenties.
+This imagined scenario is based on the challenges arising from biotechnological progress, which is driven by capitalist motivations and nurtured by human beings’ fantasies of transcending the limitations of biology, illness, suffering, and death.
+These forces interact with biotechnological efforts to create an improved and empowered trans-human human being.

-The clone does not exist as a subject, neither as a citizen and human being with rights, nor as part of the “state’s population.”
-As children, they are transferred from one breeding camp to another until they reach maturity.
-Reaching maturity, however, does not mean that they have become independent adults, but rather that they are mature enough to begin fulfilling their role as a tool.
+The clone is neither a citizen or a human being endowed with rights, nor is the clone considered part of the “state’s population.”
+As children, the clones are transferred from one breeding camp to another until they reach maturity.
+Reaching maturity, however, does not mean becoming independent adults.
+Rather, adulthood means that they have become mature enough to begin fulfilling their role as an instrument for achieving specific ends.

-Interpretations of the novel have read it allegorically as one that deals with the issue of human rights, and as a narrative that tells a story of exploitation and injustice by giving a voice to different excluded and weakened social groups that struggle in the margins of developed democratic societies.
-A novel presenting the paradox between human rights and societal exigencies (Levy 2011).
-As a novel that deals with the reproduction of the logic of heteronormativity.
-As an allegory of the welfare-state, in which class origin determines and predicts one's future (Robbins, 2007)/ i propose to take the novel at its face value.
+Ishiguro’s novel has been interpreted as an allegory about the issue of human rights, and as a narrative about exploitation and injustice told through the voices of different excluded and weakened social groups struggling in the margins of developed democratic societies.
+Never Let Me Go has also been seen as a novel raising the paradox between human rights and societal exigencies (Levy 2011), a novel dealing with the reproduction of the logic of heteronormativity, and as an allegory of the welfare state, in which class origin determines and predicts one's future (Robbins, 2007).